-6.8.4 Miscellaneous Invoice for Payments and Charges for an LCAP Effective Period
+6.8.4 Miscellaneous Invoice for Payments and Charges for an LCAP or ECAP Effective Period

 (1) ERCOT shall issue one-time miscellaneous Invoices using the most recent available Settlement data at the time the Invoices were issued.

-(2) ERCOT shall issue miscellaneous Invoices to QSEs for payment of operating losses during an LCAP Effective Period, as described in Section 6.8.2, Recovery of Operating Losses During an LCAP Effective Period.
+(2) ERCOT shall issue miscellaneous Invoices to QSEs for payment of operating losses during an LCAP or ECAP Effective Period, as described in Section 6.8.2, Recovery of Operating Losses During an LCAP or ECAP Effective Period.

-(3) ERCOT shall issue miscellaneous Invoices and allocate costs to the impacted QSEs as described in Section 6.8.3, Charges for Operating Losses During an LCAP Effective Period.
+(3) ERCOT shall issue miscellaneous Invoices and allocate costs to the impacted QSEs as described in Section 6.8.3, Charges for Operating Losses During an LCAP or ECAP Effective Period.

-(4) ERCOT shall issue a Market Notice in conjunction with the issuance of miscellaneous Invoices for payments or charges for an LCAP Effective Period.
+(4) ERCOT shall issue a Market Notice in conjunction with the issuance of miscellaneous Invoices for payments or charges for an LCAP or ECAP Effective Period.